-HONOLULU — The retrial of a federal agent charged with murder in a shooting at a Waikiki fast-food restaurant is about to start.
+HONOLULU — The defense has started presenting its case in the retrial of a federal agent charged with murder in a shooting at a Waikiki fast-food restaurant.